Nency-Ravaliya/Terraform-begineers/README.md

 5. **Apply:** Apply the configuration with `terraform apply`.
 6. **Manage:** Use Terraform commands to manage and update your infrastructure.

-## Terraform Lifecycle
+# Terraform Lifecycle

-Terraform is an Infrastructure as Code (IaC) tool that helps you define and provision infrastructure using a declarative configuration language.
-Understanding the Terraform lifecycle is essential for effectively managing infrastructure with Terraform.
+**Terraform is an Infrastructure as Code (IaC) tool that helps you define and provision infrastructure using a declarative configuration language.
+Understanding the Terraform lifecycle is essential for effectively managing infrastructure with Terraform.**

 ### 1. Initialization

 Before you start using Terraform, you need to initialize your working directory.
 This step sets up the backend and downloads the necessary provider plugins.

-- **Command:**
   ` terraform init`

 ## Description: